mds5793/xPort/README.md

 #### If there is no equivalent class, struct or function <ins>***_OR_***</ins> the @exception tag is used then it should throw the following exception:
 ```
-Exception: No equivalent class, struct, or function in target API.
+Exception: No equivalent class, struct or function in target API.
 Please provide your own implementation.
 ```

 #### Best Practices: